Adrianjm1/Adrianjm1/README.md

 - 🤔 &nbsp; Exploring new technologies.
 - 🎓 &nbsp; Software engineer.
-- 🌱 &nbsp; Improving my knowledges about Web develpoment.
+- 🌱 &nbsp; Improving my knowledges about Web development.
 - ✍️ &nbsp; Like to learn somethings about graphic design and cryptocurrencies as a hobby.
 - 🎮 &nbsp; Love to play videogames.